Aliases for PDP1 Gene

 GeneCards Summary for PDP1 Gene

 PDP1 (Pyruvate Dehyrogenase Phosphatase Catalytic Subunit 1) is a Protein Coding gene.
-Diseases associated with PDP1 include pyruvate dehydrogenase phosphatase deficiency and pyruvate dehydrogenase e1-alpha deficiency.
-Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
-GO annotations related to this gene include protein serine/threonine phosphatase activity and [pyruvate dehydrogenase (lipoamide)] phosphatase activity.
+Diseases associated with PDP1 include Pyruvate Dehydrogenase Phosphatase Deficiency and Atypical Autism.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein serine/threonine phosphatase activity and [pyruvate dehydrogenase (lipoamide)] phosphatase activity.
 An important paralog of this gene is PDP2.

 UniProtKB/Swiss-Prot for PDP1 Gene